Killing of Faith Hedgepeth: Homicide

 At 3:40 a.m., a text was sent from Hedgepeth's phone to that of Brandon Edwards, a former boyfriend of Rosario, saying "Hey b.
 Can you come over here please.
 Rosario needs you more aha.
 You know.
 Please let her know you care."
 Three minutes later, another text was sent from Hedgepeth's phone to Edwards' with the single word "than," believed to be a correction for the "aha" in the previous text.
-That was the last evidence of activity from her phone.
-At 4:16 a.m., Edwards sent a return text asking who had sent the previous text.
+That was the last evidence of activity from Hedgepeth's phone.
+At 4:16 a.m., Edwards sent a return text, asking who had sent the previous text.

 Rosario's phone records show she was also trying to call Edwards around the same time.
-He did not answer, and when he did not she tried to call Jordan McCrary, a UNC-CH soccer player she knew.
-At 4:25 a.m., she left the apartment to get in McCrary's car.
-At that time, Rosario said later, she believed Hedgepeth was asleep in her room, and left the apartment's door unlocked.
+When he did not answer, she tried to call Jordan McCrary, a soccer player for their school.
+At 4:25 a.m., she left the apartment and entered McCrary's car.
+At that time, Rosario said later, she believed Hedgepeth was asleep in her room, and she left the apartment's door unlocked.

 McCrary drove Rosario to the home of another acquaintance on West Longview Street in Chapel Hill.
 She put the time of her arrival there at around 4:30 a.m.
 After spending the rest of the night and the early morning there, a short time after 10:30 she began trying to arrange a ride home.
 After attempting to reach Hedgepeth, who did not answer, Rosario instead called another friend, Marisol Rangel, who came and took her back to her apartment.

 When they arrived there, shortly before 11 a.m., they entered and called for Hedgepeth, who did not respond.
 In her bedroom, they found her bloodied body, wrapped in a quilt, partially nude.
 They immediately dialed 9-1-1 and informed police.